-They are a very large sculpin and can reach up to 80 cm in length and its not uncommon to see them upwards of 9 kg in weight.
+The Great Sculpin are very large and can reach up to 80 cm in length and its not uncommon to see them upwards of 9 kg in weight.
 They can live up to 20 years in the wild.

 They can be found from Alaska to Washington state and in the waters along the BC coast, from the shoreline shallows down to 250 meters deep or deeper.
 When these guys lay still, you can swim right by them without seeing them, they blend into their surroundings so well.
 I think they are an awesome fish.